Are You A Newcomer Or An Immigrant To Ontario And Need Car Insurance?

-Every day we talk to new drivers – new to Ontario – who are looking for affordable auto insurance.
+Every day we talk to new drivers – new to Ontario or Canada – who are looking for affordable auto insurance.
 They’re frustrated because sometimes the Ontario driving system doesn’t give newcomers or immigrants credit for their driving experience.
 It feels like going backwards.
 Sometimes the process of getting a full license seems slow or unfair.

 Insurance providers have to work within the government’s driving system.
 This means that they have to set rates according to how the government has recognized your driving and your license.